 - 1-inch piece of fresh ginger, peeled and grated

 - 1/2 cup walnuts, chopped

-- In the bowl of a stand mixer, combine the non-dairy milk, orange juice, maple syrup, chia seeds + water, salt, and yeast.
-Stir a few times and then let sit until the yeast becomes frothy.
+- In the bowl of a stand mixer, combine the oat milk, orange juice, maple syrup, salt, and yeast.
+Pulse a few times and then let mixture sit until the yeast becomes frothy.

 - Place the dough in a large bowl that’s been lightly coated with oil.
 Cover and let rise for a couple of hours.

 - Lightly spray an 8-inch loaf pan with oil.
 Gently punch down the dough and place it on a lightly floured surface.
 Divide the dough in two and roll each piece into a rope of about 13-inches.
 Twist the two ropes together, pinch and tuck under the ends.
 Place the dough into the prepared pan and let rise for another hour or so.
 The dough should rise about 1-inch above the top of the pan.

 - About 30 minutes before the end of the rise time, heat the oven to 350-degrees F. Place the pan in the oven and bake for 35-40 minute.
 The top should be brown and the bottom of the loaf should sound hollow when tapped.
 Remove loaf from the pan and place it on a wire rack.

 - Let the loaf cool completely before slicing and serving.